qapaj/InstaChecker/README.md

 # InstaChecker
-Instagram Users Checker.Have Some Errors
+Instagram Users Checker .
+Have Some Errors